How To Transfer a Car Title in Pennsylvania

 The dealer (seller) is responsible for transferring the car title in Pennsylvania.
 Although as the buyer, you will need to be around to sign some documents and provide your name in the given spaces.

-However, it is important to note that this process can vary depending on a few factors.
 Read on to learn more about transferring a car title in Pennsylvania.

 Can You Transfer a Car Title Online in PA?

-Yes.
-Pennsylvania makes certain official provisions that allow car title transfers online.
+Partially.
 All car title transfers in Pennsylvania, PA, must be handled by the Pennsylvania Department of Transport, and this can only be done by an agent in their office.

 However, a few parts of the application can also be done online in Pennsylvania.
 You can also renew your title online but not transfer a car title online.